 During my research, I was unable to find the recipe for the exact bread I tried in Germany.
 So, I took my basic enriched dough recipe, added a poppy seed filling and a basic streusel, and combined it all in one.
 I'm happy to say, it was a success!

 To make the enriched dough, first, activate the yeast by combining it with warm milk and a touch of sugar.
-Once the yeast becomes foamy, add it with the remaining ingredients and knead the dough until smooth.
+Once the yeast becomes foamy, add it to the remaining ingredients and knead the dough until smooth.

 Cover the dough and let it proof in a warm area until it's doubled in size.
 If your kitchen is particularly chill, this could take longer than one hour.
 Enriched dough, in general, takes longer to rise so having a cold kitchen will also lengthen that time.